realArcherL/W3C-Reviews/reviews/screen-orientation.md

 ## The issues

-I don't think I could find any issues with the current spec.
+I ddidn't find any issues with the current spec.
 Few things I had on mind and wanted to run past the IG group.

 1. There is no built-in rate limit or throttle to prevent high-frequency toggling; a page that meets fullscreen + gesture may still disrupt layout (although this is bit far fetched and I am not sure if it would work in real life) OR Encourage (non-normative) debounce/heuristics for repeated lock/unlock requests within short intervals, while keeping current event-ordering rules intact